olssonks/baecon/docs/source/guides/contribution_guide.rst

     Successfully built baecon
     Installing collected packages: ...

+but it should finish after a couple of minutes.

 The environment files ``baecon_conda_env.yml`` and ``baecon_pip_requirements.txt`` only list the explicitly need Python packages. ``conda`` and ``pip`` will install the other necessary